 THE GARLIC ODOUR

 Although not strictly an amino acid per se, Allicin nevertheless mimics some amino acids in that it can bind to the SH- groups of proteins.
-Humans are seemingly immune to the effects of allicin, (and it may even proffer beneficial effects) but cattle and horses are not; they can develop haemolytic anaemia (the errant breakdown of red blood cells) by eating garlic or onions and may die as a result.
+Humans are seemingly immune to the effects of allicin, (and it may even proffer beneficial effects) but cattle, horses and cats are not; they can develop haemolytic anaemia (the errant breakdown of red blood cells) by eating garlic or onions and may die as a result.
 Eating half an onion can kill a horse.

 Allicin is very a unstable compound and undergoes transformation into any number of both symmetrical and mixed monosulfides, disulfides and trisulfides, many of which contribute to the aroma of garlic or onion.
 They are volatile and include Dipropenyl-disulfide, Methyl-propenyl-disulfide, Dimethyl-trisulfide, Methyl-propenyl-disulfide, Dimethyl-trisulfide, Methyl-propenyl-trisulfide, Dipropenyl-trisulfide and many others, only some of which are shown below, namely those associated with Ramsons in particular.

 Whenever Ransoms grow en-masse in large concentrations the surrounding air is permeated by a strong garlic-like odour, from which the following sulfurous hydrocarbons were identified.

 DiMethylDisulfide (DMDS) is an inflammable pale yellow oily liquid with the unpleasant aroma of foetid meat and is the simplest disulfide.
 DMDS is given off by